singlestore-labs/demo-realtime-digital-marketing/devnotes.md

 # next steps:

+- verify we are using segment level parallelism
 - add an option to follow a specific subscriber
 - group offers by polygon in map
 - offer creation modal/page